BadgeApp

 The project MUST include documentation of the architecture (aka high-level design) of the software produced by the project.
 If the project does not produce software, select "not applicable" (N/A).
 (URL required) [documentation_architecture]

-The design is documented in doc/implementation.md
+The design is documented in docs/implementation.md

 The project MUST document what the user can and cannot expect in terms of security from the software produced by the project (its "security requirements").
 (URL required) [documentation_security]